Duxy1996/ML-modules/W2/README.md

 ![FIGURE1](../assets/Figure_1_3F-5E.png)

-The results is worst than the **Decision Tree Classifier** created last week.
+The results were worst than the **Decision Tree Classifier** created last week.
 The data seams overfitted and the results could be improved if we add more features or increase the number of estimators.

 ## Increase number of estimators